You can't beat the timeless elegance of tweed - the original performance fabric

 Designed for the shooter, this tweed shooting coat is waterproof and breathable with a water-repellent pure wool outer.
 The waterproof and breathable membrane keeps you warm and dry in even the most adverse conditions.
 Two good cartridge pockets with eyelet drainage holes are easily to hand.
 Deep hand warming pockets with flap retainer straps hold the cartridge pockets open.
 Arms are fitted with waterproof windbreaker cuffs.
 The jacket has been designed with an action pleat allowing plenty of room to swing the gun.

 This modern update of the classic tweed jacket is made from a soft stretch fabric with a classic tweed print.
 It is supple and stretchable, offering plenty of freedom of movement.
-The lightweight wind and waterproof Harkila Weather System membrane has been designed specifically for hunting.
+The lightweight wind and waterproof Harkila Weather System membrane has been designed specifically for stalking.

 Ptarmigan Tweed Coat – Sandringham Tweed